enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/distortions/arithmetic.md

 <|trick@trickster:templates|trick-id=trickster:abs|>

-If the given number is negative, gives its positive equivalent.
-Otherwise, gives the number as-is.
+If the given number is negative, returns its positive equivalent.
+Otherwise, returns the number as-is.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:sin|>

-Gives the sine of the given number.
+Returns the sine of the given number.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:cos|>

-Gives the cosine of the given number.
+Returns the cosine of the given number.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:tan|>

-Gives the tangent of the given number.
+Returns the tangent of the given number.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:arcsin|>

-Gives the arcsine of the given number.
+Returns the arcsine of the given number.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:arccos|>

-Gives the arccosine of the given number.
+Returns the arccosine of the given number.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:arctan|>

-Gives the arctangent of the given number.
+Returns the arctangent of the given number.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:arctan2|>

-Gives the angle measure between positive X axis and the ray from the origin to the point (y, x).
+Returns the angle measure between positive X axis and the ray from the origin to the point (y, x).